mrbarge/hugo-site/content/posts/cks/index.md

 _“I’m a Kubernetes administrator, do I need to know the material this certification assesses?”_

 then I would say yes, with an asterisk attached.
 Many topics in the curriculum (API server, RBAC, Pod security contexts, Audit) are ones that I feel every Kubernetes administrator should have a good working grasp of.
-Others, such as image vulnerability scanning or user workload static analysis, are ones that I’d argue are somewhat less important,  if only because there are a growing number of third-party providers that are doing a great job of that.
+Others, such as image vulnerability scanning or user workload static analysis, are ones that I’d argue are somewhat less important, if only because there are a growing number of third-party tools and providers that are doing a great job of that, and I suspect it's going to be a rapidly changing landscape.
+That said, it's all still very relevant knowledge to possess.

 ## Is it harder than CKA?